 - 80g marzipan, cubed

-- Sift over the self-raising flour & mix until a dough is formed
+- Sift over the self-raising flour & use a spoon or your hands to mix until a dough comes together

-- Add the Mini Eggs, sultanas & marzipan to the dough & mix until evenly distributed through the dough (using your hands might be easier)
+- Mix these through the dough until evenly distributed throughout (using your hands might be easier)

-- Divide the dough unto quarters & divide each quarter into 5 equal sized pieces (roughly the size of a golf ball)
+- Divide the dough into quarters & divide each quarter into 5 equal sized pieces (roughly the size of a golf ball)

-- Roll the dough into a ball & place onto a parchment lined baking sheet
+- Roll the dough pieces into ball shapes & place onto a parchment lined baking sheet

 - Bake at 190C for around 14 minutes, until the cookies have spread & are a golden brown colour on the edges

 - Allow the cookies to cool for 5 minutes on the baking sheet before carefully removing & cooling completely on a cooling rack